The six themed lands inside Magic Kingdom are each iconic in their own unique way.

 - Sunshine Tree Terrace: The Sunshine Tree Terrace is known for serving the Citrus Swirl, a soft serve, frozen dessert that swirls orange with vanilla.
 The menu also has a few other items, including the new Orange Swirl, which is essentially an orange Dole Whip.

-- Tortuga Tavern: Tortuga Tavern is a simple quick-service that serves a few items like hot dogs and turkey legs.
+- Tortuga Tavern: Tortuga Tavern is a simple quick-service that serves a few specialty items and classic ones like hot dogs and turkey legs.

 #5 Main Street, U.S.A.

 Main Street, U.S.A. is the unmistakable gateway to all things Magic Kingdom.
 Its ranking here is less to do with how much we like it and more to do with its lack of attractions.
 Main Street is more about shopping and dining than it is about typical park attractions.

 The Best Main Street, U.S.A.
 Attractions and Shops

 - Main Street Emporium: The Emporium is Magic Kingdom’s largest shop.
 It has just about every kind of Disney World merchandise you can think of, from kitchenware to clothing.

 - Town Square Theater: The Town Square Theater is the place to be if you’re looking to meet Mickey Mouse himself.

 - Sorcerors of the Magic Kingdom: Sorcerors of the Magic Kingdom is the starting point for an interactive scavenger hunt throughout the Magic Kingdom park.

 - Harmony Barber Shop: Harmony Barbershop is a working barber shop that specializes in “First Cuts” for babies.
 Some people don’t realize that this is even a thing!
 We explain more on this and other lesser known facts about Magic Kingdom in our Magic Kingdom Tips & Secrets story.

 - Crystal Arts: Crystal Arts is a shop that sells a large variety of crystal and glass souvenirs.